Picture this: You’re out with a group of friends and you’re celebrating your recent promotion.

 Although we’ve focused on military personnel, government employees and government contractors who already have a security clearance in this article, you also should immediately report your DUI arrest if you are an applicant for security clearance who has submitted a SF-86 and are awaiting a clearance determination.

 “Your ability to obtain and keep a security clearance can interfere with your employment, so it’s important to take these situations seriously,” Young says.
-“When in doubt, consult an attorney so you receive the best advice regarding to how to proceed.”
+“When in doubt, consult an attorney so you receive the best advice regarding how to proceed.”

 Please call our office for a consultation if you seek guidance on an issue that may affect your clearance status.